 Seabright Beach Club after Hurricane Sandy, 2012.
 Guy Wilbanks was the club manager from 1969 to 1993.

 Seabright Beach Club after Hurricane Sandy, 2012.

 Chapel Beach Club

-Sea Bright Presbyterian Church, late 1900s.
+Sea Bright Presbyterian Church, built in 1890.
 Will Sandlass’ first son, Bill, leased the church for the Sandlass Bros.
 Bathing Pavilion in Sea Bright from 1915 to 1923 when it was located between the Seabright Beach Club and the Peninsula House.
-Today it’s the Chapel Beach Club.
+Today, the location is the Chapel Beach Club.

 Chapel Beach Club (c) when it was the Sandlass Brothers Bathing Pavilion, 1930s.

 Chapel Beach Club when it was the Sea Bright Bathing Pavilion, 1949.